SkautDevs/kissj/README.md

 # Backlog

-Backlog is localized in wiki page named `Backlog`.
+Backlog is in project github issues

 # Codestyle